philipturner/metal-benchmarks/README.md

 ## Pipelines per ALU

 For marketing, Apple says that each GPU core contains 128 ALUs.
 These roughly correspond to all the pipelines necessary to sustain one scalar/cycle.
 On A14, we might have separate F16 and F32 pipelines (1.5 F32 @ 3 cycles).
 This would reflect how Metal Frame Capture shows separate statistics for "F16 utilization" and "F32 utilization".
 It also reflects Apple's statement of "twice the F32 pipelines" in their A15 video.
+This would encourage mixed-precision F16/F32 compute similar to RDNA.
 For simplicity, we omit the fractional pipelines for A14.
 Most pipelines accept 16-bit operands or write 16-bit results, with zero additional cost.
 Integer pipelines process both I32 and U32 with the same latency.

 Floating-point and simple integer pipelines
 - 3 cycles: FFMA16, FFMA32 (M1+ only), F/ICMPSEL32, IADD32